ivxxi/github/README.md

 To access this project, you will need to access it from github then clone it.
 Then run 'git clone https://github.com/ivxxi/github' on your terminal

 ##Known Bugs
-background images for all pages are not showing
+background images for all pages are not showing after deployment

 ##Technologies Used
 1. Angular